Looking for the best lenses for landscape photography?

 PROS AND CONS CANON EF 24-70MM f/2.8L II USM:

 This Sony E-mount telephoto zoom lens offers a top-notch optical performance in a compact and lightweight design.

-The lens has been designed to offer versatile imaging, covering a wide range of photography from portraits to sports photography and it also offers image stabilization which is a seriously great addition.
+The lens has been designed to offer versatile imaging, covering a wide range of photography from portraits to sports photography.
+It also offers image stabilization which is a seriously great addition.

 It also features an effective autofocus system that will quickly and accurately lock in on the subject in any shooting situation, making it one of the best lenses for landscape photography.

 It’s the best lens for nature photography you can purchase.
-In fact, other than being great for landscapes, its 200m zoom range makes it perfect to shoot wildlife, close-up photos, and more.
+In fact, other than being great for landscapes, its 200m zoom range makes it perfect for shooting wildlife, close-up photos, and more.